Solid Waste Management: Definition, Methods, Importance, Types, Sources

 The treatment and disposal of solid wastes are undertaken in a variety of ways.
 Some of these are pointed out below.

-Incineration is a process of burning waste to reduce its volume and produce energy.
+It is a process of burning waste to reduce its volume and produce energy.
 It efficiently reduces the volume of waste but at the same time affects air quality.

-Composting refers to the decomposition of organic materials into manure, which enhances fertility in soil.
+It refers to the decomposition of organic materials into manure, which enhances fertility in soil.
 There are two types of composting: aerobic and anaerobic, each with its advantages.

-Recycling is the process that involves the transformation of waste into reusable products.
+It is the process that involves the transformation of waste into reusable products.
 To recycle means to conserve resources and save the environment.

-Anaerobic Digestion is the breaking down of organic waste in an oxygen-free environment to produce biogas.
+It is the breaking down of organic waste in an oxygen-free environment to produce biogas.
 The benefit of this process is that it produces energy, but it has high development barriers.

 Advanced technologies of waste management are necessary to control the complex nature and quantity of waste.

-Waste-to-energy conversion treats wastes to get useful energy through various technologies.
+• Waste-to-energy conversion: Treats wastes to get useful energy through various technologies.

-• Plasma Gasification: high temperatures to convert waste into syngas and slag.
+• Plasma Gasification: High temperatures to convert waste into syngas and slag.

 • Pyrolysis: Organic decomposition process in the absence of oxygen at high temperatures.